RNO-SmartSafe/SmartSafeApp/README.md

 - **Date & Time:** The specific date and time when the exposure occurred.
 - **IOT:** The location within which the employee was situated at the time of the incident.

-This information is crucial for monitoring workplace safety and ensuring that appropriate measures are taken to protect workers.

 <img src="assets/gif/ReportsScreen.gif" alt="Simulator GIF" width="150">